rahmcoff/ESDocs/docs/room-editor/logic_props/skybox.md

 When checked, the sun will be generated on top of the sky

-When no checked, the sun will not be shown.
+When not checked, the sun will not be shown.

 ### :small_orange_diamond:Atmosphere Thickness

 <div className="highlight-div">
-The density of the atmosphere.
+The densitysss of the atmosphere.
 An atmosphere of higher density absorbs more light.
 </div>

-Setting a higher number will make the atmosphere thicker and visually
+Setting a higher number will make the atmosphere hazier.

 ### :small_orange_diamond:Sky Tint